Michael Wetter — Executive Director

 Tara's role: Tara manages all Intertwine Alliance communication channels and strategies, along with the Daycation project.

-Contact Tara at email@example.com with question or ideas about the website, monthly newsletter, partner listserv, Outside Voice blog, social media, Daycations or with media inquiries.
+Contact Tara at firstname.lastname@example.org with questions or ideas about the website, monthly newsletter, partner listserv, Outside Voice blog, social media, Daycations or with media inquiries.

 Sean Edging — PSU Intern